Remote SFTP Server

 Authentication Credentials at the Pipeline Level

-While the Remote SFTP Server Endpoint requires the external server's Public Host Key to verify its identity (configured at the Endpoint level), client authentication credentials are configured separately at the Pipeline level.
+While the Remote SFTP Server Endpoint requires your partner's SFTP Server Key to verify its identity (configured at the Endpoint level), client authentication credentials are configured separately at the Pipeline level.
 This design allows reusing the same Endpoint with different credentials across multiple Pipelines.

 Adding an Endpoint